Here are 14 kitchen tools every baker needs. Updated in 2018.

 14. MEASURING CUPS & SPOONS

-I love this set because of the soft easy-grip handles, stainless steel (great quality), and the fact that there’s a 1/8 cup measuring cup.
-Which is rare in sets.
+What I own and love: OXO Measuring Cups and Spoons or Bekith Stainless Steel Measuring Cups and Spoons.
+You can’t go wrong with both.
+They all have soft easy-grip handles and are stainless steel (great quality).
+I also appreciate that there’s an 1/8 cup measuring cup in the Bekith set.
 1/8 cup = 2 Tablespoons, a measurement used quite often.
-So it’s convenient!
-Great price for 10 pieces.
-PLUS they’re pretty.
-I own these too– also fantastic and great quality.
-And make sure you have at least 1 liquid measuring cup too.
+Also, make sure you have at least 1 liquid measuring cup too.
 I own the 3 pack option; it’s convenient to have all different sizes depending on the recipe.

-That’s it as far as baking essentials go.
-What are your favorite baking tools?
-Share your favorites with me!
+Q: What are your favorite baking tools?
 To me, discussing baking supplies is like discussing hot celebrity gossip to normal people.

 More Baking Basics Posts